rebahama/social-reviewer-backend/README.md

 * As a user I would like to be able to search after a specfic review that is avalible throughout the site.

-* As a user I woul like to be able to like a review if I find it appealing.
+* As a user I would like to be able to like a review if I find it appealing.

 * As a user I would like to be able to sort the reviews based on popularity and price.